flutuate/mixpanel/README.md

 # flutuate_mixpanel

-A Flutter plugin for MixPanel
+A Flutter plugin for Mixpanel

 ## Getting Started